 Alcohol use disorder

 Consuming a lot of alcohol can lead to gastritis or long-term damage to the pancreas.
-These issues can make it hard to digest food, absorb vitamins, and produce hormones that regulate metabolism.
+These issues can make it hard to:

 In some parts of the world, widespread and long-term malnutrition can result from a lack of food.

-In the wealthier nations, however, those most at risk of malnutrition include:
+In wealthier nations, however, those most at risk of malnutrition include:

-- older adults, especially when they are in the hospital or long-term institutional care
+- older adults, especially when they are in the hospital or in long-term institutional care

 - people who are socially isolated — for example, due to mobility issues, health problems, or other factors